Why You Have Zero Energy (and What to Do About It)

-The days are getting longer, the weather is getting warmer, and the end of the pandemic feels like it’s in sight — so why do you have no energy?
+With summer in full swing, all the get-togethers happening, and mask requirements largely lifted, it almost (almost) feels like things are back to normal.
+So why do you feel so tired?
 If you stop to think about it, there’s nothing unusual about being totally zapped right now.
 It’s pretty normal to feel exhausted from the constant state of anxiety we’ve all been living with.
 Add to that round the clock pressures at work, the stress of being connected 24/7, and environmental factors that make it difficult to get all the essential micronutrients we need for optimal energy through our food, and it’s no wonder you have no energy.

 The real problem is that having low energy can be a vicious cycle: the less energy you have, the less energized you are to take steps to address it.
 The key to breaking that cycle?
 Don’t force yourself to try to be productive.
 Instead, try one of these tips for boosting your energy.